docutils/docutils/docutils/docs/ref/rst/directives.rst

 The "contents" directive generates a table of contents (TOC) in a `\<topic>`_ element.
-Topics, and therefore tables of contents, may occur anywhere a section or transition may occur.
+Topics, and therefore tables of contents, may occur anywhere a section or transition may occur and in sidebars.
 Body elements and topics may not contain tables of contents.

 Here's the directive in its simplest form::